 What to Do With 1099-CAP

 Form 1099-CAP, Changes in Corporate Control and Capital Structure, is a lesser-known IRS form.
 You may have received one if you are a shareholder in a corporation which had a change in control or a large-scale change in their capital structures and you received cash, stock, or another property as a result.
-This form and income is treated as taxable income in the form of an investment or capital gain.
+This income on this form is treated as taxable income as an investment or capital gain.
 You can add this to your eFile account to generate the needed forms and add it to your taxable income.

 2. Where Do I Enter Data?